 Distance learning, a global pandemic, and other events going on right now aren’t easy on adults – and they definitely aren’t easy on kids!
-Some children will better deal with all of the stress and emotions, and some won’t.
+Some children can better deal with all of the stress and emotions, and some can’t.
 Though I love fluid behavior systems where children can move in and out throughout the day, this may be the perfect time to focus on positive behaviors only.

 Instead of correcting or discussing a negative behavior, find a child who is acting as an example!
 For instance, if child #3 is fooling around on the screen, find a couple of others who aren’t, and point that out!
 “I love the way that (child #7) and (child #18) are sitting nicely while we are working on this math problem.”
 This has a three-fold effect: